 - Inflammation of several groups of nerve cells

 - Blood in the spinal fluid

 The normal protein range varies from lab to lab, but is typically about 15 to 60 mg/dL.

 Note: Normal value ranges may vary slightly among different laboratories.
 Talk to your health care provider about the meaning of your specific test results.

 The examples above show the common measurements for results for these tests.
 Some laboratories use different measurements or may test different specimens.

-An abnormal protein level in the CSF suggests that there is an abnormal process occurring in the central nervous system.
+An abnormal protein level in the CSF suggests a problem in the central nervous system.